mohamedyd/awesome_resources/ml-courses.md

 ## Machine Learning

+* [Machine Learning at The University of Texas at Austin](https://www.youtube.com/@GeostatsGuyLectures): oin in on the journey from fundamental probability and statistics, through multivariate analysis, feature selection and transformations to inferential machine learning methods including cluster analysis, principal components analysis, multidimensional scaling, and then predictive machine learning methods

 * [Introduction to Embedded Machine Learning by Edge Impulse](https://www.youtube.com/playlist?list=PL7VEa1KauMQqZFj_nWRfsCZNXaBbkuurG): These videos are part of the Introduction to Embedded Machine Learning course on Coursera.
 You can take the full course (including videos, reading material, tests, and projects) here: https://www.coursera.org/learn/introduction-to-embedded-machine-learning

 * [Machine Learning @ Vrije Universiteit Amsterdam](https://mlvu.github.io/): This page contains all public information about the course Machine Learning at the VU University Amsterdam.